-Selecting technical options based on cost-, feasibility and resilience/sustainability criteria settlement, appropriate adaptation/resilience measures will be identified, prioritized (in town and community plans) and then implemented/constructed.
+Selecting technical options based on cost-, feasibility and resilience/sustainability criteria

 Although non-resilient technical intervention may initially cost less to construct (between 30-50 per cent), resilient technical options are expected to last much longer, especially with every year recurring cyclones and floods.
 As for the costs per technical type, this will vary significantly depending on the location of such an intervention (i.e. remoteness, size, terrain, etc.).